 NGC Certifies Unique GOLD Belgium Franc Obverse Die Trial (1904 Design Overstruck on 1903 Design)

 This is a unique, spectacular and dramatic Belgium Franc struck in GOLD.
 It is an obverse die trial to test the die in 1904, which was the first year of issue.
-The gold planchet that was selected is larger in diameter than the silver planchet used for the regular issue.
+The gold planchet that was selected is larger in diameter and twice the thickness of the silver planchet used for the regular issue.
 It was first struck using the 1903 obverse die that has French text.
 Patterns with the obverse design with French text were only struck in 1903.
 It was struck again with the 1904 obverse die that has Dutch text.
 The separation between the strikes is clearly visible in the portrait, lettering and denticles.
 The difference in spelling is particularly evident in the word BELGES (French) on the understrike and BELGEN (Dutch) on the overstrike.

 Below is an example of the 1903 obverse (French text) and the 1904 obverse (Dutch text) both struck in silver: